digideskio/kapow-theme/README.md

 # Kapow!
 Theme

-The theme component of the Kapow! framework/boilerplate for WordPress builds.
+The theme component of the Kapow! framework/boilerplate for WordPress site development.